Ultimate Guide to Saving Money on Veterinary Bills

 Whether your pet needs something as complex as medicine for dog arthritis or something as simple as flea and tick prevention, it’s always best to get your medications from your vet.

-Offers from online pet pharmacies like Chewy.com can sometimes result in substantial savings.
-However, many veterinary practices have their own online pharmacies and are willing to work with you to provide cost-effective solutions.
+However, offers from online pet pharmacies like Chewy.com can sometimes result in substantial savings.
+Many veterinary practices now operate their own online pharmacies and may price-match reputable retailers.

 I recommend that you price medications online, then ask your veterinarian if they will honor that price.
 If possible, it’s best to keep your pet’s medication records with your veterinarian.